-Deposit or Entrance Fee Deposit: amount paid by a prospective resident to reserve an independent living unit in a continuing care retirement community.
+Deposit or Entrance Fee Deposit: amount paid by a prospective resident to reserve an independent living unit in a CCRC (LPC).
 Typically, a 10 percent deposit of the entrance fee is required to reserve a specific unit within a community.